AlbertoKerim/Python-Project-s/README.md

 # Python-Project-s
-All of my python programmes I've maid
+All of my python programmes I've made